Arthur Labinjo-Hughes: Review to start immediately

 It emerged during Tustin and Hughes's trial that Arthur had been seen by social workers just two months before he died, but they concluded there were "no safeguarding concerns".

-Tustin delivered a fatal head injury to Arthur at her home in Solihull during lockdown in June last year.

-At the trial, the jury heard the schoolboy had eaten meals that Tustin laced with salt and endured beatings from both adults.
+The jury also heard the schoolboy had eaten meals that Tustin laced with salt and that he endured beatings from both adults.

-As he lay fatally injured, Tustin took a photo of Arthur and sent it to Hughes.
+As he lay fatally injured, Tustin - who used to force Arthur to stand alone for hours in a hallway - took a photo of him and sent it to Hughes.

+Mr Zahawi told MPs: "Since the horrendous deaths of Peter Connelly, Daniel Pelka and, sadly, others, the Government has established stronger multi-agency working, putting a shared and equal duty on police, councils and health in local areas to work together to safeguard and promote the welfare of children, alongside a role for schools.

+"I am sure members across the House will recognise that improvements have been made from previous reviews, but the question now is whether that is enough."

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk